GerlechJen/MechaCar-Statistical-Analysis/README.md

 For each statistical analysis, I will write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG
-Using the miles per gallon dataset which contains mpg test results for 50 prototype MechaCars, I preformed a multiple linear regression to see if the dependent variable miles per gallon (mpg) can be predicted using the vehicle length, vehicle weight, spoiler angle, ground clearance, and all wheel drive (AWD) independent variables.
+Using the miles per gallon dataset which contains mpg test results for 50 prototype MechaCars, I peformed a multiple linear regression to see if the dependent variable miles per gallon (mpg) can be predicted using the vehicle length, vehicle weight, spoiler angle, ground clearance, and all wheel drive (AWD) independent variables.
 Below is the summary results from the linear regression:

 ![image1](https://github.com/GerlechJen/MechaCar_Statistical_Analysis/blob/main/Images/deliverable1_results.png)